Zequez/MruOpenFiles/README.md

 == How is it working now

 Since we can't really make it behave like we would wish.
-The behaviour that is doing right now is: after you focus a new tab, after 3 seconds, the tab is moved to first place.
+The behaviour that is doing right now is: after you focus a new tab, after X seconds (3 by default), the tab is moved to first place.
 It works, pretty well.

 Anyway, here are some things that don't work:

 - In the open files list, after calling `window.set_view_index` the file won't get highlighted.
 But I think this is a ST3 bug.

-- It doesn't have any settings to set the delay.